UK Immigration & Citizenship Lawyers

 Continuous residence requirement does not apply to partners of UK citizens who have completed the qualifying five-year residence period.

-These applicants have to demonstrate an intention to live permanently in the UK and their past absences are weighted in this assessment.
+These applicants have to demonstrate intention to live permanently in the UK and their past absences are weighted in this assessment.
 It is always advisable to explain the reasons for any prolonged absences exceeding six months.
 It is unlikely that the Home Office would refuse the application for ILR on the basis of extended absences but this may happen if the Home Office decides that you are not living in the UK but only occasionally visiting the country.

 Continuous residence for dependants of other migrants